a) Article of Association

 (b) There shall be a further 3 Directors elected by the

-General Meeting or postal ballot.
+Annual General Meeting or postal ballot.

 (c) To serve as a Director the person must be a current

 11. MEMBERSHIP AND RECORDS

 (a) The Membership Administrator must keep a record of

 (b) The Secretary must keep a record of minutes of

 (c) The Treasurer must keep such books of account as

 the law and the Committee(s) direct.

 (d) All individual Committee Members shall keep such

 records as the Committee(s) so direct.

-(e) A record shall be kept by the Club Administrator of the
+(e) A record shall be kept by the Club Administrator of

-(a) For social purposes the Club Members may organise into
+(a) For social purposes the Club Members may organise